joaoafigueira/leetcode/README.md

-# LeetCode
+# Algorithms

-This repository lists all my advances in solving algorithm problems in leet code platform.
+This repository lists all my advances in solving algorithm problems.